Five Americans freed in Iran prisoner swap land in US

 The five Iranians released as part of the deal were mostly imprisoned in the US on charges that they violated US sanctions.

-In a statement on Monday, US President Joe Biden welcomed the prisoner swap and said that the Americans would be reunited with their loved one "after enduring years of agony, uncertainty, and suffering".
+In a statement on Monday, US President Joe Biden welcomed the prisoner swap and said that the Americans would be reunited with their loved ones "after enduring years of agony, uncertainty, and suffering".

 At the same time, Mr Biden vowed to "continue to impose costs on Iran for their provocative actions in the region".

-"And as we welcome home our fellow citizens, I once more remind all Americans of the serious risks of traveling to Iran," he added.
+"And as we welcome home our fellow citizens, I once more remind all Americans of the serious risks of travelling to Iran," he added.
 "American passport holders should not travel there".

 The president's comments came as the US announced fresh sanctions targeting former Iranian President Mahmoud Ahmadinejad and Iran's intelligence ministry.

-In a statement, one of the released prisoners, Siamak Namazi, said that he "would not be free today, if it wasn't for all of you who didn't allow the world to forget me".
+In a statement, Mr Namazi said he "would not be free today, if it wasn't for all of you who didn't allow the world to forget me".

 "From the bottom of my heart, thank you.
 Thank you for being my voice when I could not speak for myself and for making sure I was heard when I mustered the strength to scream from behind the impenetrable walls of Evin Prison," he added.